 - Driving a few miles takes you to most anyplace on the Peninsula in minutes, so choose something that feels right.
 The accommodations are smaller here and often less expensive, but sometimes closer to the water or a golf course where deer like to graze.
 On foggy nights, the foghorn and the lighthouse creates a Hitchcockian mood.

 - Carmel is unique and has smaller motels, hotels, and cottages, but they're usually more expensive.
-Carmel it very "cute" and is often the most popular because of it's unique ambiance.
+Carmel is very "cute" and is often the most popular because of its unique ambiance.

 You might choose to spend one night in one of these towns (they're all very close to each other) and then proceed down the coast to spend another night in a motel, spa, or lodge somewhere in or south of Big Sur.
 Don't plan to drive down Highway 1 at night—you'll miss all the best it has to offer and it can also be a little dangerous because of the high cliffs.